tombell/brewer/README.md

 This will pull down `Formula/brewer.rb` from the repository, and update the tag and revision lines with `v1.0.0` and `beea04da6f030de641408ca265e31fb01e7dc22f`.
 With the commit message `Update Formula/brewer.rb to v1.0.0`, by Tom Bell.

+Fairly simple!
+In the future I might expand this to be able to update more formula options.
+Potentially even specify a template to render for the formula with the given options.